aperezgal/threejs/README.md

-ballin-octo-nemesis
+Three.js
 ===================

-Test with Three.js library
+Test with jQuery, backbone, Underscore to create a Three.js scene.